José de Iturrigaray: Viceroy of New Spain

 On March 22, 1803 the Prussian explorer and naturalist Baron Alexander von Humboldt arrived in Acapulco from Peru in the ship Pizarro.
 Humboldt spent a year in New Spain, spending time in Mexico City and especially important time in the mining area of Guanajuato.
 Since the crown had given Humboldt unlimited access to travel and investigate New Spain, Iturrigaray directly aided Humboldt's research, first published in his Political Essay on the Kingdom of New Spain.
 Humboldt estimated the population of New Spain to be 6 million.

 On March 18, 1804 an expedition for the propagation of smallpox vaccine under Dr. Francisco Javier de Balmis also arrived.
 The viceroy's reception of this expedition was less enthusiastic than the leaders had anticipated.
 Nevertheless, Dr. Juan Arboleya vaccinated the son of the viceroy.

 In March 1805 news was received in New Spain of the renewed declaration of war by Spain against Britain.
 Iturrigaray received orders to put the colony in a state of defense, and to increase the regular payments to Spain.
 To do this, he applied the Cédula de la Caja de Consolidación.
 This order was the equivalent of disentailment of the church because it ordered the transfer of income from the religious estates and foundations to the government.
 A direct result of this order was the strengthening of the Spanish opponents of the viceroyalty, who raised protests.
 Among them was Bishop Manuel Abad y Queipo.

 Popular discontent grew with the increase in taxes.
 So did the discontent of the Peninsulares (Spaniards born in Spain), because of the favor shown by the viceroy to the Criollos (Spaniards born in America).
-And among the latter there began to appear a spirit of independence inspired by news of the disturbance at Aranjuez and the political defeat of Godoy.
+And among the latter there began to appear a spirit of independence inspired by news of the disturbance at Aranjuez and the political defeat of the royal Prime Minister Manuel Godoy.
 Iturrigaray saw the necessity of relying on the Criollo party to maintain his power.

 On April 30, 1803, Napoleon sold Louisiana to the United States for 80 million francs.
 In 1806, that country asked the Marqués de Casa Calvo, to remove the Spanish troops from New Orleans so that the United States could take possession of the area up to the Sabine River.